allejo/LeagueOverseer/ROADMAP.md

 - Allow unregistered players to participate with restrictions
 - Allow for player suspensions
 - Warn server owners about incorrectly configured servers
+- New website with proper documentation explaining all of the options and features

 ### Version 2.0.x